 27. Be available + interactive.

 No one likes a person who never responds to anything.
-Granted, you may be so "big time" that you can't get to every blog comment or tweet, but none of them?
-I'll accept that when you become the President of the United States (but as we all know, even our President makes time to tweet), and even then, you can hire some people to help you out.
+Granted, you may be so “big time” that you can’t get to every blog comment or tweet, but none of them?
+I’ll accept that when you become the President of the United States, and even then, you can hire some people to help you out.

 28. Pay attention to the questions your readers ask.